What is GDPR?

 The EU’s General Data Protection Regulations (GDPR) take effect May 25, 2018, and we are in support of the spirit of these regulations for a safe and secure Internet.
 We are committed to the privacy rights for our community, clients, and partners.

-We are auditing all areas of Reaction Commerce to determine what personal data we collect and for what purpose.
-In cases where we might be collecting personal data that is not essential, we are removing that collection process.
+We have audited all areas of Reaction Commerce to determine what personal data we collect and for what purpose.
+In cases where we are collecting personal data that is not essential, that collection process has been removed.

 A user has the right to request that we modify or delete all of their personal data.
 Those who want to inquire about modifying or deleting the personal data can contact us at email@example.com